SmartterHealth/Virtual-Rounding/README.md

 # Virtual Rounding using Microsoft Teams

-_Version: 0.7
+_Version: 0.8
-Updated 4/2/2020_
+Updated 4/7/2020_

+Note: There may be a breaking change with the underlying Microsoft Teams Calls/Meeting platform that will cause patient room devices to disconnect.
+For more information, please view a [separate page on this topic](/MeetingsBreakingChanges.md).

-For deployment assistance, questions or comments, plesae fill out [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR6mlTNdIzWRKq7zcu5h9FqNUMVoxSU0yS0hCSVhKMkxRREZaVE1IRU8wVy4u).
+For deployment assistance, questions or comments, please fill out [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR6mlTNdIzWRKq7zcu5h9FqNUMVoxSU0yS0hCSVhKMkxRREZaVE1IRU8wVy4u).
 Someone from Microsoft will reach out as soon as possible.

 ## Overview